arendsee/bcb660-project/report/report.md

-cover layer on the soil surface, are hard to be completely covered and analyzed by traditional workflow based on morphology analyses, and, surprisingly, only a handful of publications have tried to address such questions with sequencing technology.
+cover layer on the soil surface, are hard to be completely covered and analyzed by traditional workflow based on morphology analyses, and, surprisingly, only a handful of publications have tried to address such questions with sequencing technology (Arribas et al., 2016, Cicconardi et al., 2017, Andújar et al., 2015).
 Considering the great number of soil-transmitted pests that erode the total output value of agriculture globally, our work, contributing to species identification of invertebrates from meta-transcriptomic data, suggests a possibility of building a pipeline testing the presence of pests from soil samples.
-Our study shed light on applying metagenomics to species identification of invertebrates, providing a possible alternative of pest control in industrial agriculture.
+Our study shed light on applying metagenomics to species identification of invertebrates, which can be a possible alternative to pest control in industrial agriculture.

 # Materials and Methods